Charles E. Boyk Law Offices, LLC

 The important thing is to get the best expert possible to review the medical records and determine what the standard of care is.
 In effect, it is like solving a mystery or a puzzle to try to determine whether this was a bad result in an unfortunate situation or whether there was a departure from the standard of care, and if so, was it in the birthing process, the first six months of life.

-The first type of claim a Toledo birth injury medical malpractice lawyer can help a parent pursue is a regular medical malpractice claim, which is a negligence claim.
+The first type of claim a Toledo attorney can help a parent pursue after a birth injury is a regular medical malpractice claim, which is a negligence claim.
 That means the doctor violated the standard of care and that the violation of the standard of care caused the approximate injuries, the death of the child and substantial future, economic loss, and non-economic loss of injuries and pain and suffering.

 There is also a loss consortium claim, which is a loss of services claim in future economic and non-economic loss by the parents.
 There could be potential future medical care, like putting the child in a facility or the home if there is a permanent brain injury.
 It could have a massive, extensive impact on the entire family.